 9 Gorgeous Designer Dresses to Rent for Holiday Parties

 It goes without saying, but the holiday season can get expensive.
 I’m not just talking about the money you have to shell out on thoughtful presents and groceries, I’m talking about the events.
 Christmas dinner with the family, New Years Eve out on the town, your best friend’s Christmas party, your office holiday party, your cousin’s winter wedding … the list goes on and on.
-You want to look your best at every party, dinner or gala, but who can afford to buy a new dress for every occasion?
+Instead of tapping your wallet for every event, take a look at these designer dresses to rent!

 If you’re a new customer, use the coupon code FIRSTRTR to take 20% off your first rental or first month of RTR Unlimited.

 I have a serious dress hoarding problem where I buy an expensive dress, wear it once, and then let it sit in the back of my closet for years, so Rent the Runway is an invaluable asset for me.
 I can rent a dress for either 4 or 8 days, and they’ll send me two sizes of the same dress in case the one I ordered doesn’t fit.

 They’ve got hundreds of dresses to choose from which might be a little overwhelming, so I decided to do the work for you.
 I made a list of 9 possible upcoming occasions, and handpicked a dress option under $100 for each one.
 Enjoy!

 9 Designer Dresses to Rent Online for the Holidays

 Occasion 1: A Classy Dinner Party – nha khanh “West Dress” – $45-72 rental ($425 retail)